orvi-tmp/learning-c-with-pebble/chapter8.md

     sizeof(int)

 should return the value `4`: a variable declared to be of type `int` will take up 4 bytes in memory.
-In fact, variables of the float and char data types will also take up 4 bytes.

 Once we know the number of bytes we want to allocate, calling `malloc` with the right size will create a space in memory of that size and will return the address of that space.
 So, consider this example: